sacline/collegescvis/README.md

 3. Use the interface to plot data.

 ##Example
-Below is an example plot:
+The link below shows a screenshot of an example plot:

 [[https://github.com/sacline/collegescvis/blob/test/example.png]]